grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 In the darkness he listened the water streaming into the submarine.
 It sound like babbling brooks he had known long ago in his youth on land.
 With no visual sensory input in the darkness, his mind instead saw the bright sunny brooks that brought fresh water down to the sea on the island he had grown up on.
 All his years on rusting and leaking submarines, and running water --- a sound of death on submarines --- still remained first the sound of life from his youth.

+### Rescued by the Prospect, lifted from underneath

-A heavy thick clang rang out in the darkness.
+A thick clang rang out in the darkness.
 Hemi had expected something like this.
-It would be the pressure hull collapsing in on itself, the steel snapping together like the jaws of some beast.
+The pressure hull would be collapsing in on itself.
+The steel snapping together like the jaws of some beast.
 He braced himself for the rush of water that should follow it.

-Instead the _Gnat_ settled flat, and the movement of the boat stopped.
+Instead the _Gnat_ settled flat, and the movement of the little boat stopped completely.
 Hemi lit the lighter and Shakes was staring at him with a puzzled look on his face.
 Hemi looked at the depth gauge: it was rising.

 "What the fuck?"
 Shakes asked.

 "...The _Prospect_, Shakes.
 They must have got under us."

-[//]: # (Add: lifting the Gnat like a newbord cetacean. --- It's the OPPOSITE of moby dick: a whale is born instead of dying)
+"And now they're raising us to the surface, like some fucking new born whale!
+Fuck me!
+That's fucking awesome."

+"I certainly find myself overcome with awe."
+Hemi replied.

-Shakes stood up and took the light back from Hemi.
+Shakes stood up and took the lighter back from Hemi.
 He lit it and with a renewed hope for life, he crawled forward.
-He pushed Herschel's empty root aside and pulled open a fuse box panel lay behind it.
-He rummaged through a pile of old and corroded fuses and found one that looked good.
-He ran his finger down the rows of blown fuses til he found the one he wanted and yank it out and popped the hopefully-working replacement in.
+He pushed Herschel's empty and guano-covered roost aside and pulled open a fuse box panel lay behind it.
+He rummaged through a pile of old and corroded fuses that lay at the bottom of the fusebox to find one that looked still conductive.
+He ran his finger down the rows of blown fuses til he found the one he wanted and yanked it out.The hopefully-working replacement went into the fusebox in its place.

 He knew it did work because the radio panel lit up and the rapidly dwindling space of air in the sub was filled with the sound of radio static.
 "Try the ship-to-ship Hemi!"